tido/plgToMSS/README.md

 Inverse of parsePjg, which combines all the .mss/.msd files in the generated structure pointed to by
 <directory> and writes an output file which can then be copied into the Sibelius plugins location

+If you have created the files outside of Sibelius, please ensure that functions close as in the example above, with a close brace and a //$end directive.

+NB default encoding for plgToMSS is utf8, which Sibelius handles just fine.